flamewing/asl-releases/README.md

 Importing New ASL Releases
 --------------------------

-Copy the `repo/download.sh` script to a location outside of the repository in which you're going to do the import, change to the `upstream` branch, and then run `download.sh`.
+Copy the `download.sh` script to a location outside of the repository in which you're going to do the import, change to the `upstream` branch, and then run `download.sh`.
 This will find all new [source releases][src] that have not yet been imported and allow you